Part of the Technical Health audit

 What should I include on my about page?

-Who you are, what your business does, when you started, and what makes you different.
-Add team photos, a company address, and any credentials or client logos that build trust.
+Who you are, what your business does, when you started, and what makes you other.
+Add team photos, a company address, and any login info or client logos that build trust.

 Check your trust signals now